Sunhat/smap-coding-challenge/REPORT.md

 On occasion, I have used the EventBus method to store/retrieve data.
 When data gets big, it's clear a dedicated data store is required.

-While this is a test project, the concept is large data management, and VueX isn't hardly any trouble to implement.
+While this is a test project, the concept is large data management, and VueX is hardly any trouble to implement.

 ### Alert system